emqx/emqx-docs/en_US/getting-started/dashboard-ee.md

 ## Resource

-The resource instances (such as database instance and Web Server ) required by the Rule Engine action.
+The resource instances (such as database instances and Web Server) are required by the Rule Engine action.
 Before creating a rule, you need to create the resources required for the relevant action and ensure that the resources are available.

-### Resource list
+### Resource List

   - ID: Unique ID within the cluster, which can be used in CLI and REST API.
   - Status: After the resource is created, each node in the cluster will establish a connection with the resource, click to expand the resource status on the node.